Description

 Risk and Exploitability

 The CVSS score of 5.3 indicates a medium severity vulnerability.
-EPSS data is unavailable, so the probability of exploitation cannot be quantified.
+The EPSS score of <1% indicates a very low probability of exploitation.
 The vulnerability is not listed in CISA’s KEV catalog.
 An attacker would need to provide or manipulate a protobuf schema definition that the application processes at runtime.
 If the application accepts untrusted or dynamically loaded schemas, the attacker could trigger the crash or denial‑of‑service condition, impacting availability of the affected service.

 Remediation